wilfriedgrange/gel_analysis/README.md

 Automatically determines band intensities from an agarose gel's image (as a 8 bit file).

-For the demo, you may use the attached .txt file (below is the .jpg).
+- For the demo, you may use the attached .txt file (below is the .jpg).

 ![IM1](https://user-images.githubusercontent.com/110093777/186207086-f66c5fc9-5ace-4b64-9f10-49bde83b6c26.jpg)

+- You may have to change the following parameters for best results.

 ```
 ws<-10 # smooth baseline (change !)